-When it comes to squeezing more savings out of a paycheck, financial planners and retirement experts have some go-to strategies.
+When it comes to squeezing more savings out of a paycheck, financial planners and retirement experts have some go-to strategies – some that you can start employing today.
 Check out these clever ways to save so you can retire rich.

 Calculate What You Need To Save

-“Unless you have a good idea of where you want to be when you retire, you’re shooting in the dark with blinders on,” she said.
-So calculate how much you should be setting aside for the standard of living you desire.
+Before you start saving, calculate how much you should be setting aside for the standard of living you desire.

 Start by using a free online calculator, such as Vanguard’s Retirement Income Calculator or the Fidelity myPlan Snapshot, to get a general idea of how much you need to save.
 Once you have an estimate, you might be more motivated to boost your savings.